isdood/STARWEAVE/self-knowledge-base.md

 ## Overview

-This document outlines the plan to implement a distributed self-knowledge base for the STARWEAVE system, replacing the current ETS-based implementation with Mnesia for better distributed capabilities.
+This document outlines the implementation of a persistent self-knowledge base for the STARWEAVE system, using DETS (Disk-Based Term Storage) for reliable data persistence across application restarts.

 ## Current Implementation